ChrisVilches/Collection-Sync/README.md

 ### Handling conflicts

 Some applications may require a more granular control over conflicts.
 For now, a mechanism in which all conflicting records are not updated (i.e. they are skipped) but instead are stored in a cache has been proposed.
 With this approach, the user can deal with the conflicts in a future moment, or perhaps keep both versions of the record.

+### Sync lifecycle hooks

+In order to make it more customizable, it was proposed to add hooks to the sync lifecycle.
+For example, execute custom code before and after upsertion of record, etc.

+This would make it possible to also synchronize files to services like Amazon S3 (Simple Storage Service), since files in the local app might be stored in disk along with a local database that keeps track of them.
+In this situation, the user may create a custom code which executes right before the record syncing, and which uploads the file itself.
+Without custom code being inserted in the middle of the lifecycle it'd be inconvenient to implement this feature.

+### Rollback and commit

+Currently rollback and commit statements are not supported, and there's no plan to implement them.

 ## Develop